History of Richard R Green High School of Teaching

-Students at Richard R. Green HS will get a FAIR and EQUAL education!
-It is where all students pose ideas, share ideas, and are explicitly welcomed to participate.
-Through collaborative learning strategies in the classroom the learning environment at RRG will transform into a more participatory atmosphere and improve student academic proficiency.
+Students at Richard R. Green High School of Teaching will get a FAIR and EQUAL education!
+It is where all students create, share and are encouraged to join.
+Through collaboration, learning at Richard R Green High School of Teaching will transform into a more engaging atmosphere and improve student academic proficiency.

 Meet Our Two Academies !

 Our Vision: We offer a teacher - preparation program that will create the next generation of teachers.
 The program was named after a teacher, mentor and friend from Richard R. Green, Amy Sullivan Lee, who passed away in 2008.